Chapter Thirty Seven III

 “Mistress is biased about Master J, understandably.
 As she is part of what I am blessed to see, she can’t see herself as the one.
 I can answer your question quite simply.
 No. There is nothing more beautiful, it’s not possible.”

 Tears fall.
 The moms have not seen it directly, Nikko’s succinct description made it perfectly clear.
-Our love closes any distance between one and another.
+Our intimate mystery closes any distance between one and another.
 We are one another.
 Only Nikko has seen the physical manifestation of the two as one.
 Perhaps Master Tan, he had not spoken of it.
 Clearly the Shaolin understood, felt the presence of both when they saw either.
 Nikko has moved beyond that.
 She is a daily eyewitness to the mystery.
 It binds her to us in a way incomprehensible to one who cannot see.

 Chapter Thirty Nine III